gauthamvasan/gauthamvasan.github.io/_posts/2023-10-25-simulators-and-moravec-paradox.md

 ## Closing Thoughts
 In the research community, I've noticed the widespread adoption of the term 'Out-of-distribution' (OOD).
 In robot learning, it denotes the challenge of handling data that deviates from the training data.
 Personally, I loathe this term.
 By the very nature of the learning problem, we acknowledge that preparing robots for all conceivable scenarios in advance is impossible.
 If we could predict every scenario, the need for learning methods would be obsolete!
 OOD essentially makes a case for integrating the test set into the training set, a notion that was once considered blasphemous in machine learning before the era of LLMs.

 Our current robot learning playbook seems to involve throwing a vast amount of data at our limited, not-so-great algorithms in simulation via domain randomization, with the hope that it encompasses all potential deployment scenarios.
-In addition, there's also a huge aversion learning directly on the robot for an extended period of time.
+In addition, there's also a huge aversion to learning directly on the robot for an extended period of time.
 In my opinion, this strategy is doomed to fail because we possibly cannot, and will not be able to, model the entire world with a high degree of precision and accuracy.

 I do believe that pre-training models using sim-to-real can serve as a good starting point.
 It can be a fantastic litmus test to rule out ineffective approaches.
 But clearly, we cannot expose our robots to all possible scenarios via training in simulation.
 The general-purpose robots we dream of must also have the ability to learn on-the-fly as they interact with the physical world in <i>real-time</i>.
 When learning in real-time, the real world does not pause while the agent computes actions or makes learning updates.
 Moreover, the agent obtains sensorimotor information from various onboard devices and executes action commands at a specific frequency.
 Given these constraints, a real-time learning agent must compute an action within a chosen action cycle time and perform learning updates without disrupting the periodic execution of actions.
 I believe significant improvements in scaleable learning methods, tailored to meet real-time requirements, are essential to take a significant step towards achieving truly effective learning on real-world robots.